FennelFetish/qapyq/README.md

   - Support for state-of-the-art captioning and masking models
   - Model and sampling settings, GPU acceleration with CPU offload support
   - On-the-fly NF4 and INT8 quantization
+  - Run inference locally and/or on multiple remote machines over SSH
   - Separate inference subprocess isolates potential crashes and allows complete VRAM cleanup